Dauliac/Cours/book/markdown/sdlc/index.md

 - [Team topology](https://teamtopologies.com/)
   - Projects should mirror teams:
-    - If CI/CD is a shared responsibility ➡️ monorepo
+    - If CI/CD is a shared responsibility ➡️  Monorepo
-    - If each team has its own DevOps *(dev or ops)* ➡️ polyrepo
+    - If each team has its own DevOps *(developers or SRE, OPS)* ➡️  Polyrepo

 ### And for CI/CD